 Orthognathic Surgery, or Corrective Jaw Surgery, is a dental procedure customized to correct both minor and major jaw related issues.
 At Woodland Hills Oral & Maxillofacial Surgery, our team can evaluate and diagnose dental irregularities.
 Patients may seek treatment to improve their chewing function, their breathing, and often their aesthetic.
-At Woodland Hills Oral & Maxillofacial Surgery, our team of oral surgeons, including Dr. Robert G. Hale, Dr. James P. Jensvold, and Dr. Alexei I. Mizin specialize in oral and maxillofacial acute treatment.
+At Woodland Hills Oral & Maxillofacial Surgery, our team of oral surgeons, including Dr. Robert G. Hale and Dr. James P. Jensvold specialize in oral and maxillofacial acute treatment.
 We are available for emergency care, long-term reconstruction, and continuing rehabilitation.
 As an oral surgery, our focus is on restoring comfort to the patient; this may include physical trauma and emotional trauma.
 Easing pain from traumatic injury, along with restoring function is the priority.

 The term, orthognathic, refers to the jawbone and its alignment, literally meaning, straight jaw.
 A misaligned jaw can occur following the loss of teeth and neighboring teeth shifting, from an impact injury including a car crash, a fall, an act of violence, or due to a congenital disorder.
 When a patient has a misaligned jaw, it can lead to several painful or frustrating problems.
 We can straighten your jaw, begin the correction of your bite, which is then followed up with orthodontics following surgery.
 These steps combined can assist in improving your chewing function, your speech and even improve breathing.

 To determine if orthognathic surgery is right for you, we need to schedule an evaluation with one of the surgeons at Woodland Hills Oral & Maxillofacial Surgery.
 There are signs that can indicate the need for further examination, this includes: